American Artist: Edward Greene Malbone

 2 x 2 1/2 inches (sight; half side of frame measures 3 3/16 x 3 5/8 inches)

-watercolor on ivory; housed in a later (circa 1840), hinged daguerreotype case
+watercolor on ivory; housed under glass in a later (circa 1840)

 Painted circa 1805, this early American portrait has been attributed to Edward Greene Malbone (1777-1807).
-Towards the end of his own short life, Malbone painted several similar miniatures, the most well known of which is a portrait of Eliza Mason Parker, currently a holding of the Milwaukee Art Museum.
+Towards the end of his short life, Malbone painted several similar miniatures, the most well known of which is a portrait of Miss Eliza Mason (later Mrs. Samuel Dunn Parker), currently a holding of the Milwaukee Art Museum.